-‘Exploration is the real essence of human spirit.’
-Quote by Frank Borman, ex-Nasa astronaut
+‘Exploration is the real essence of human spirit.’ – Frank Borman, ex-Nasa astronaut

-What to see in the province of Bergamo – Any trip offers the opportunity to explore a land, visit its ancient buildings, enjoy its local products, admire its scenic landscapes and learn its local customs.
-Any trip is a chance to meet people, a moment of growth, a way to discover the cuisine, the traditions, the art and the culture that characterize a place and the people who live there.
-Any traveller already knows that, on the way back, he or she will have a bunch of memories and experiences to tell everyone.
+What to see in the province of Bergamo – Any trip offers the opportunity to explore a land, visit its ancient buildings, enjoy its local products and learn its local customs.
+Any trip is a chance to meet people, a moment of growth, a way to discover the cuisine and the culture that characterize a place and the people who live there.
+Any traveller knows that travelling means collecting unforgettable memories and experiences.

-But when it comes to organizing a trip, it is helpful to rely on locals’ advice and guidance.
-Some practical tips on the destination we have chosen is always more than welcome.
+But when it comes to organizing a trip, we should rely on locals’ tips and guidance.
+Some advice on the destination we have chosen is always more than welcome.
 This is the reason why we have written this article.
 People coming to Bergamo may find our suggestions useful in order to explore the province of Bergamo and enjoy all its historic landmarks.

-Here are ten things to see in the province of Bergamo:
+What to see in the province of Bergamo: art and culture

-- Crespi d’Adda: a working village that was declared a UNESCO World Heritage Site in 1995.
+- Crespi d’Adda: a working village that was declared UNESCO World Heritage Site in 1995.
 Built at the end of the nineteenth century and perfectly preserved, this agglomeration of factories and little houses makes visitors go back to the past.
 A must-see enchanting place!

 - Sotto il Monte: this is the birthplace of Angelo Giuseppe Roncalli, the man who became Pope John XXIII.
-Here you can visit the museum dedicated to him and see the childhood places that marked the ‘Good Pope’’s life.
+Here you can visit the museum dedicated to his figure and see the childhood places that marked the ‘Good Pope’’s life.

 - Gromo: in medieval times, craftsmanship and ironworking were the most profitable activities of this village set in the mountains.
-Ideal destination for trekking enthusiasts and for those who love being in nature.
+Ideal destination for trekking enthusiasts and for those who love nature.

 - Clusone: situated in the Seriana Valley, this town is well-known for the16th-century mechanical clock, which stands out on the tower of the Town Hall Palace.
 We suggest art lovers visit the Oratory of Disciplini which houses the famous frescoes of ‘Triumph of Death’.

-– Tescore Balneariro: a famous town where with an ancient system of medieval fortifications and some splendid frescoes by Lorenzo Lotto which are kept inside Villa Suardi.
+- Trescore Balneario: a famous town with an ancient system of medieval fortifications and some splendid frescoes by Lorenzo Lotto which are kept inside Villa Suardi.
 Do not forget to visit the thermal baths!

 Come to visit us!
-To discover what to see in the province of Bergamo, we recommend that you consult Bergamo official tourism website: http://www.visitbergamo.net/en/
+To discover what to see in the province of Bergamo, we recommend you check Bergamo official tourism website: Visit Bergamo